 MGX Minerals Announces Appointment of Ron MacDonald to MGX Renewables Board of Directors

-VANCOUVER, Feb.
-5, 2019 - MGX Minerals Inc. ("MGX" or the "Company") (CSE: XMG / OTCQB: MGXMF / FSE: 1MG) is pleased to report that its wholly owned subsidiary MGX Renewables Inc. ("MGXR"), a leader in the development of low-cost energy storage systems, has appointed former Canadian Member of Parliament and renewables / infrastructure industry veteran and energy specialist Ron MacDonald to its Board of Directors effective immediately.
+VANCOUVER, February 5, 2019 - MGX Minerals Inc. (''MGX'' or the ''Company'') (CSE: XMG / OTCQB: MGXMF / FSE: 1MG) is pleased to report that its wholly owned subsidiary MGX Renewables Inc. (''MGXR''), a leader in the development of low-cost energy storage systems, has appointed former Canadian Member of Parliament and renewables / infrastructure industry veteran and energy specialist Ron MacDonald to its Board of Directors effective immediately.

 The Company is also pleased to report that MGXR has receive final court approval for its plan of arrangement (see press release dated December 18, 2018) as well as submitted an initial filing to obtain a public listing on the Canadian Securities Exchange (CSE).